iProov/web/README.md

 ### Known issues

 - Title exceeds header on some small screens, a workaround is to use a Custom Title or hide the title completely.
-- Firefox and Microsoft Edge Mobile v42 on Android user interface not scaling to screen size correctly.
+- Microsoft Edge Mobile v42 on Android user interface not scaling to screen size correctly.
-- The kiosk mode UI is being revamped and is currently unfinished in 3.0.0 beta
+- The kiosk mode UI is being revamped and is currently unfinished in 3.0.0 beta.
+- MacOS Safari, the camera isn't turning off after a claim or on a error.
+This is currently being looked at and will be released in v3.0.1.